robertefreeman/poolracer/README.md

 2. Open your browser to `http://localhost:8080`

-## Deployment to Cloudflare Pages
+## Deployment to Cloudflare Workers

 ### Automatic Deployment (Recommended)
-The repository is configured for automatic deployment to Cloudflare Pages via GitHub Actions:
+The repository is configured for automatic deployment to Cloudflare Workers via GitHub Actions:

 1. **Set up Cloudflare secrets** in your GitHub repository:
    - Go to Settings → Secrets and variables → Actions